-Viscosity sets the Kolmogorov scale \citep[$\eta_{\rm L}$,][]{Kolmogorov_1941}, the scale at which the kinetic energy is transformed into heat in the turbulent cascade.
+Viscosity sets the Kolmogorov scale \citep[$\eta_{\rm L}$;][]{Kolmogorov_1941}, namely, the scale at which the kinetic energy is transformed into heat in the turbulent cascade.
 Below this scale, hydrodynamical instabilities are suppressed.
-On the other hand, conduction sets the Field length \citep[$\delta_{\rm L}$,][]{Field_1965}, the maximum scale over which conductive energy transport is effective in the presence of radiative cooling \citep{Begelman_1990b}.
+On the other hand, conduction sets the Field length \citep[$\delta_{\rm L}$;][]{Field_1965}, the maximum scale over which conductive energy transport is effective in the presence of radiative cooling \citep{Begelman_1990b}.
 Thermal instabilities are suppressed on scales smaller than the Field length.
-An important dimensionless parameter in combustion theory is the Karlovitz number \citep{Klimov_1963, Williams_1975}, which compares these two scales: ${\rm Ka} = \delta_{\rm L}^2 / \eta_{\rm L}^2$.
+An important dimensionless parameter in combustion theory is the Karlovitz number \citep{Klimov_1963, Williams_1975}, which compares these two scales, ${\rm Ka} = \delta_{\rm L}^2 / \eta_{\rm L}^2$.
 The Karlovitz number relates the flame thickness to the turbulent eddies scale, determining the shape of the flame front.
-If $\rm Ka < 1$, the small scale turbulence is not small enough to break up the flame and the combustion happens in a laminar flow.
-If $\rm Ka > 1$, the small scale turbulence grows faster than it can locally burn through its thickness, leading a turbulent flame front \citep{Kuo_2012}.
+If $\rm Ka < 1$, the small-scale turbulence is not small enough to break up the flame and the combustion happens in a laminar flow.
+If $\rm Ka > 1$, the small-scale turbulence grows faster than it can locally burn through its thickness, leading a turbulent flame front \citep{Kuo_2012}.
 Translated to TRMLs terminology, $\rm Ka < 1$ describes a scenario in which cooling takes place in a laminar regime, whereas if $\rm Ka > 1$, cooling happens in a turbulent regime.
-In the absence of explicit conduction and viscosity, the Kolmogorov scale and scale for numerical heat diffusion are given by a similar multiple of the resolution scale in both cases ($\eta_{\rm L} \sim \delta_{\rm L} \sim \Delta x$), therefore, $\rm Ka \sim 1$ \citep{Tan_2021}.
-In this paper, we study the parameter space where $\rm Ka < 1$ by explicitly including viscosity while relying on numerical conduction, thus ensuring $\eta_{\rm L} > \delta_{\rm L}$.
+In the absence of explicit conduction and viscosity, the Kolmogorov scale and the scale of numerical heat diffusion are given by a similar multiple of the resolution scale in both cases ($\eta_{\rm L} \sim \delta_{\rm L} \sim \Delta x$) and, thus, $\rm Ka \sim 1$ \citep{Tan_2021}.
+In this paper, we study the parameter space where $\rm Ka < 1$ by explicitly including viscosity, while relying on numerical conduction, thus ensuring $\eta_{\rm L} > \delta_{\rm L}$.